zabbix/zabbix/templates/cloud/AWS/aws_function_lambda_http/README.md

 ## Setup

-The template gets AWS ELB Application Load Balancer metrics and uses the script item to make HTTP requests to the CloudWatch API.
+The template gets AWS Lambda metrics and uses the script item to make HTTP requests to the CloudWatch API.

 Before using the template, you need to create an IAM policy with the necessary permissions for the Zabbix role in your AWS account.
-For more information, visit the [ELB policies page](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/elb-api-permissions.html) on the AWS website.
+For more information, visit the [Lambda permissions page](https://docs.aws.amazon.com/lambda/latest/dg/lambda-permissions.html) on the AWS website.

-Add the following required permissions to your Zabbix IAM policy in order to collect AWS ELB Application Load Balancer metrics.
+Add the following required permissions to your Zabbix IAM policy in order to collect AWS Lambda metrics.
 ```json
 {
     "Version":"2012-10-17",